 RTA questions

-The RTA answers a set of assessment questions which have been formulated with a view to capturing the relevance and effectiveness of the education response to COVID-19, identifying work related to gender, equity, and coordination, and understanding challenges/obstacles, success factors, and lessons associated with these.
+The RTA answers a set of assessment questions which have been formulated with a view to capturing the relevance, adaptability and effectiveness of the education response to COVID-19, identifying work related to gender, equity, and coordination, and understanding challenges/obstacles, success factors, and lessons associated with these.
 An initial list of questions was developed by the ECARO evaluation team and the Education Regional Adviser based on questions developed by the RTA team during Round 1.
 These questions were then reviewed and revised by the RTA team evaluation specialists and the final list of questions was approved by the relevant UNICEF Regional Advisers.
+The final list of questions (as well as analysis, evaluation findings, conclusions and recommendations) reflect the issues of gender and equity as the RTA assesses the extent to which the implementation of UNICEF education response addresses the issues of child rights and Leave No-one Behind (gender and other excluded and marginalized groups).
 A full list of the questions can be found in Table 1.

 Table 1: Key evaluation questions